lachlan-ibm/pyisva/README.md

 ```

 **Core:** functionality that is an exact, or close to, mapping of the available ISAM REST APIs.

-**Auxiliary:** functionality that is not a specific ISAM REST API but is a common procedure to configuring appliances.
-This may include multiple calls for `Core` functionality.

 **Utilities:** functionality that does not configure an ISAM appliance but aid in configuration tasks.